 Anyone who is in recovery for substance use disorder is already at risk of relapse.
 Initially, Suboxone was thought to have a relatively low risk for addiction.
 However, it is now being purchased “on the street” by users who attempt to avoid withdrawal symptoms from heroin and other opioids.
 It is also being used recreationally by some who do not usually take opioids.
 Unfortunately, this has led to an increase in Suboxone addiction.

 Some people who become addicted to Suboxone may return to using their old drug of choice.
 In many cases, each relapse can become progressively worse than the last, and going through the process of detox and withdrawal can become more difficult with each recurrence.
-For some, each relapse can worsen their addiction.
+For some, each relapse can worsen their addiction and may lead to overdose.

 Medically Reviewed by Kelsey Jones, MS, LPC